gyanendrol9/context-aware_table_extraction/README.md

         > - Python 3.7
         > - Dependencies specific to CascadeTabNet (e.g., TensorFlow, OpenCV, etc.).
             - Detailed installation, configuration, and training instructions for the TSR module can be found [here](https://github.com/stuartemiddleton/glosat_table_dataset).
         > - YAML file for setting up the environment is provided [here](environment/open-mmlab.yml).
+Update the environment using the provided YAML file:
+        ```bash
+        conda env update --name open-mmlab --file open-mmlab.yml
+        ```

 2. **Text Extraction:**
     This step extracts textual content from the cells identified by the TSR module.